Adna-Lim/aws-static-website-cloudwatch-sns-terraform/README.md

     - **AWS S3**: Stores `index.html` and `error.html`, serving as scalable and durable storage for static website files.

    - **AWS CloudFront**: Optimizes content delivery globally by caching content at edge locations, with S3 as the origin.
 Security is enhanced through Origin Access Control (OAC), restricting access to S3 objects via CloudFront.
+        - In the event that the primary origin becomes unavailable, CloudFront automatically switches to a secondary origin to serve the content ensuring that content is always available to users.

 2. Monitoring and Alerts
     - **AWS CloudWatch**: Monitors key metrics like 4xxErrorRate and 5xxErrorRate for the CloudFront distribution.
 CloudWatch alarms are configured to trigger notifications when predefined thresholds are exceeded.